deviodigital/delivery-times-for-woocommerce/README.txt

 7. Delivery date & time added to WooCommerce admin Order details screen

 == Changelog ==

+= 1.5 =
+*   Added minDate value if prepDays is not 0 in `public/js/dtwc-public.js`
+*   Bugfix delivery times in checkout when selecting today in `public/js/dtwc-public.js`
+*   Updated minDate to be set as `tomorrow` if the current time is after all delivery times `public/js/dtwc-public.js`
+*   Updated text strings for localization in `languages/dtwc.pot`
+*   General code cleanup throughout multiple files

 = 1.4.1 =
 *   Bugfix date display update on checkout in `public/js/dtwc-public.js`